Al Hibbler: Activism

 In the late 1950s and 1960s, Hibbler became a civil rights activist, marching with protestors and getting arrested in 1959 in New Jersey and in 1963 in Alabama.
 The notoriety of this activism discouraged major record labels from carrying his work, but Frank Sinatra supported him and signed him to a contract with his label, Reprise Records.
 However, Hibbler made very few recordings after that, occasionally doing live appearances through the 1990s.
 In 1971, Hibbler sang two songs at Louis Armstrong's funeral.
 In 1972 he made an album, A Meeting of the Times, with another fiercely independent blind musician, the multi-instrumentalist Rahsaan Roland Kirk.

 Death and legacy

-He died at Holy Cross Hospital in Chicago in 2001, at the age of 85.
+He died at Holy Cross Hospital in Chicago in April 2001, at the age of 85.
 He is buried at Lincoln Cemetery in Blue Island, Illinois.